microsoft/CameraTraps/collaborations.md

 For more programming-inclined users, or for real-time applications (primarily anti-poaching scenarios), we also package our MegaDetector model into two different APIs: a [batch processing API](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing) for processing large volumes of images with some latency, and a [real-time API](https://aiforearth.portal.azure-api.net/docs/services/ai-for-earth-camera-trap-detection-api/operations/post-detect).

-Usually the first step with a new user is just running our model on a few thousand images and seeing what happens, so if you&rsquo;re interested in trying this on your images, we can work out a way to transfer a set of example images.
+Usually the first step with a new user is just running our model on a few thousand images and seeing what happens, so if you're interested in trying this on your images, we can work out a way to transfer a set of example images.

-After that, we&rsquo;ll typically send back a page of sample results; depending on whether you already know the &ldquo;right&rdquo; answer for these images, the results will look like one of these:
+After that, we'll typically send back a page of sample results; depending on whether you already know the "right" answer for these images, the results will look like one of these:

 &nbsp;&nbsp;&nbsp;&nbsp;<http://dolphinvm.westus2.cloudapp.azure.com/data/snapshot-serengeti/s7-eval/postprocessing-no-gt/><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;[with no ground truth, i.e. without knowing the right answers]